gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app.md

 Forwarding from [::1]:8080 -> 8080
 ```

-Where `reactjs-test-app` is your repository name, and `8080` is the port your application listening on.
+Where `reactjs-test-app` is your repository name, and `8080` is the port your application is listening on.

 Once forwarded, visit your application on [http://127.0.0.1:8080](http://127.0.0.1:8080) 🎉